Tableaux and orbit harmonics quotients for finite transformation monoids: Introduction

 \textbf{(iv)} We continue with the setup of (iii) and assume in addition that $m=n$.
-Consider the monoids $\IS_n, \PT_n$ and $\T_n$ as affine varieties in $\M_{n}(\Bbbk)$ and let $\I(Z)$ be the vanishing ideal of the variety $Z$.
-Using the method of orbit harmonics, we prove that the above ideals $J_{n,n}(Z)$ are the associated graded ideals $\gr(\I(Z))$ of the corresponding vanishing ideals, where $Z$ is any of $\IS_n, \PT_n, \T_n$.
+Consider the monoids $\IS_n, \PT_n$ and $\T_n$ as affine varieties in $\M_{n}(\Bbbk)$.
+Orbit harmonics is a general method that associates to a finite locus \(Z \subseteq \Bbbk^N\) in affine space a graded quotient ring obtained from the associated graded ideal \(\gr(\I(Z))\) of its vanishing ideal \(\I(Z)\).
+Thus, although the coordinate ring $\Bbbk[\textbf{x}_N]/\I(Z)$ of $Z$ is usually not graded, the quotient \(\Bbbk[\textbf{x}_N]/\gr(\I(Z))\) is graded and has the same underlying vector space dimension.
+This method has a long history, going back at least to Kostant's work on Lie group representations on polynomial rings \cite{Kos}, and appears prominently in the work of Garsia and Procesi on graded \(\mathfrak S_n\)-modules and \(q\)-Kostka polynomials \cite{GaPro}.
+Rhoades applied orbit harmonics to the locus of permutation matrices in $M_n(\Bbbk)$ \cite{Rho}.
+Using this method, we prove that the above ideals $J_{n,n}(Z)$ are the associated graded ideals $\gr(\I(Z))$ of the corresponding vanishing ideals, where $Z$ is any of $\IS_n, \PT_n, \T_n$.
 Thus from Theorem \ref{Im2} we obtain results on the graded module structure of the orbit harmonics quotients $\Bbbk[\textbf{x}_{n \times n}]/ \gr(\I(Z))$ (see Corollary \ref{m3}).
 We regard this and Theorem \ref{Im2} as the main results of the paper.

 Throughout the paper we take the point of view of utilizing the polynomial representation theory of the general linear group $\GL_n(\Bbbk)$ \cite{ABW,Gr,W} and related combinatorics.
 This is done using rational modules of the monoid $\M_n(\Bbbk)$ and the symmetrized Schur functor.
+Thus our methods differ significantly from \cite{Rho}.
+The lack of semisimplicity in positive characteristic (and even in characteristic zero for the monoids $\PT_n$ and $\T_n$) necessitates the use of suitable filtrations in place of direct sum decompositions.
+However, we are not aware of an a priori reason that guarantees the existence of such filtrations in arbitrary characteristic.
 Alternatively, one could use induced modules from the symmetric group based on work of Clifford \cite{Cli}, Munn \cite{Mun1, Mun2} and Ponizovskii \cite{Poz} and its modern recast in terms of Green's idempotent theory \cite{Gr} by Ganyushkin, Mazorchuk and Steinberg \cite{GaMaSt}.
 However, our approach seems very suitable for the purposes of Theorem \ref{Im2} and Corollary \ref{m3}.
 For an approach to the representations of the rook monoid $\IS_n$ using Schur algebras, we refer to Andre and Martins \cite{AnMar}.